TeamKun/ServerTeleport/README.md

 # ServerTeleport

-You can send players to another server.
+You can move other players between servers.

 ## Usage